Katyayni-29/BANK_MANAGEMENT_SYSYTEM/README.md

 # Bank_Management_System

-A simple banking application built using Flask and SQLite.
+A simple banking application built using Flask and SQL.

 ## Features